h0tk3y/kotlin-fun/README.md

 There is a workaround with the following usage:

-    val c: com.github.h0tk3y.kotlinFun.MyClass = com.github.h0tk3y.kotlinFun.selfReference { com.github.h0tk3y.kotlinFun.MyClass(someParams) { println(self.someField); } }
+    val c: MyClass = selfReference { MyClass(someParams) { println(self.someField); } }

 Here, `self` is a *magic* reference to a value which is not constructed yet.

 ## Sequence chaining

-* `com.github.h0tk3y.kotlinFun.modifyPrefix` takes the original sequence and applies an operator to its prefix, leaving the tail unchanged, if any;
+* `modifyPrefix` takes the original sequence and applies an operator to its prefix, leaving the tail unchanged, if any;

-* `com.github.h0tk3y.kotlinFun.chain` transforms the sequence by chaining the results of the operators, each called on what's left of the sequence
+* `chain` transforms the sequence by chaining the results of the operators, each called on what's left of the sequence
  after the previous one;

-* `com.github.h0tk3y.kotlinFun.lazyChain` is the same but concatenation is done lazily and no sequence objects are created until their items item are requested;
+* `lazyChain` is the same but concatenation is done lazily and no sequence objects are created until their items item are requested;

 * operator for concatenating a sequence with lambda that provides a sequence.